Author – Aditya Gupta

-Thankfully, biodegradable cutlery has emerged as a better alternative to plastics across the globe and Indians have been early adopters of biodegradable products.
-All kinds of plant biomass material such as bagasse, rice husk, coconut coir etc. are being utilized for producing eco-friendly cutlery, tableware and packaging products that could see a surge in usage in the coming decade.
-Let us take a look at the different types of biodegradable cutlery, tableware and packaging products available in the Indian market currently:
+Thankfully, biodegradable cutlery and tableware have emerged as a better alternative to plastics across the globe and Indians have been early adopters of these eco-friendly food packaging material.
+All kinds of plant biomass material such as bagasse, rice husk, coconut coir etc., are being utilized for producing eco-friendly cutlery, tableware and other food packaging products that are seeing a surge in usage in this decade.
+Let us take a look at the different types of biodegradable cutlery, tableware and food packaging products available in the Indian market currently:

-The advantage with Bagasse products are that they can be molded into any shape and thus help in catering to customized large orders.
-These biodegradable wonders are now being adopted by various well known cafés, food chains and airport food outlets across the country.
+The advantage with Bagasse products is that they can be molded into any shape and thus help in catering to customized large orders.
+These biodegradable wonders are now being adopted by various cafés, food chains and airport food outlets across the country.
 The 2010 Commonwealth Games held in Delhi popularized these products for packaging food in the games village.
-Ecoware which catered to this huge need, is now the market leader for these products in India.
-Bagasse cutlery cost around INR10-15 per plate and are easily available online as well as in retail outlets across the country.
+Ecoware which catered to this huge need is now the market leader for these products in India.
+Bagasse bowls cost around INR2-10 per bowl/plate and are easily available online as well as in retail outlets across the country.

 At first glance, we might wonder how a plate made out of plain leaves could sturdily hold solid or liquid food.
-Surprisingly, various leaf-based tableware are now available in the market, which ensure that no trees are cut in the process.
+Surprisingly, various leaf-based biodegradable tableware is now available in the market, which ensures that no trees are cut in the process.
 The fallen dry sheaths from betelnut trees or areca palm leaves are cleaned and are heat pressed and cut into the required solid shapes.
-No chemicals are used in the entire process, which leaves minimal carbon footprint.
+No chemicals are used in the entire process, which leaves a minimal carbon footprint.

-They are baked at a high temperature and therefore has no moisture in it.
+They are baked at a high temperature and therefore have no moisture.
 What’s more?
 These edible spoons come in different flavors and make your dining experience healthy and tasty as well.
 You can eat it but if you wish to skip eating it, it also decomposes pretty quickly and acts as a great fertilizer.
-The biggest positive is that it is fairly cheap, which allows an average Indian household to think of using it regularly (~INR 3 per spoon).
+The biggest positive is that it is fairly cheap, which allows an average Indian household to think of using it regularly (~INR3 per spoon).
 However, Bakeys produces only spoons as of now, which is quite a limited offer.

 Rice Husk Tableware